Adversarial-Fall-2025/Learning_Path/README.md

     ...
 3. Clone the Repository into your VSCode (Make sure that you are signed in to your github account in VSCode!)
 4. To create your Jupyter Notebook,
-    - Enter the Notebook Folder
+    - Enter the Notebook Folder and choose the appropiate Task Folder.
     - For the Jupyter Notebook add a new file with this format **"task_INITIALS_Version.ipynb"**.
 Example : task1_RMQV_V9.07.ipynb
 5. Once the Jupyter Notebook file is created, configure the Kernel:
     - In the upper right corner Select Kernel, then Python, then Virtual Environment (.venv (Python)).